-Essential Study Documents are to be organized into three sections, 1) the Regulatory file/binder and 2) individual subject files and 3) IP records (if appropriate).
-Individual subject files are maintained separately from the regulatory file.
+Veeva Site Vault will organize documents into a pre-set format.
+For paper binders, essential study documents are to be organized into three sections, 1) the Regulatory file/binder and 2) individual subject files and 3) IP records (if appropriate).
+Individual subject files are maintained separately from the regulatory file, unless uploaded into the Part 11 compliant Veeva SiteVault for monitoring purposes.

-Document Requirements\:
+Document Requirements: